-Personal Enrichment Fee (nonrefundable) - The cost of taking a class simply for the value of learning.
+Personal Enrichment Fee (non-refundable) - The cost of taking a class simply for the value of learning.
 No academic credit is given, nor is any academic record generated.

-Request to Complete Coursework Fee (nonrefundable) - The cost associated with a student requesting to finish coursework after the course has finished.
-There is an automatic letter grade reduction and a six-week time limit on turning in course assignments.
+Request to Complete Coursework Fee (non-refundable) - The cost associated with a student requesting to finish coursework after the course has finished.
+There is an automatic letter grade reduction and a three-week or six-week time limit on turning in course assignments.